CodeYourFuture/bikes-for-refugees/README.md

 > In your terminal: add, commit and push your changes

-> Go to Github and open a PR
+> Go to Github and open a PR **with the CodeYourFuture repository as the base repository** (not your own).

+Look here for help with your PR: https://codeyourfuture.github.io/syllabus-master/others/making-a-pull-request.html